periodicalapps/cycle-tracker/notes/Notes.md

 Start url in manifest could be a good way to setup changes. (tutorial/preferences "comments": "Match the background colour with the theme colour, so it loads seamlessly.",)

+The install event happens when the app is used for the first time, or when a new version of the service worker is detected by the browser.

+Note: Updating VERSION is important when making changes to any application resource, including the CSS, HTML, and JS code, and image assets.
+The version number, or any change to the service worker file, is the only way to force an update of the app for your users.

+Hard browser refresh: On MacOS: Shift+Command+R.
+So to see updates, change the version number and hard refresh.
+Or:
+You can unregister a service worker by clicking on the unregister button in the browser developer tools.
+Hard refreshing the page will re-register the service worker and create a new cache.